Game Boy Advance Architecture

 Image

-CPU AGB, housing the ARM7TDMI CPU (among many other components).
+The CPU AGB chip, housing the ARM7TDMI CPU (among many other components).

 Fortunately, ARM’s licensing model fitted just right for those needs.
-Both companies held talks since 1994 (a year before the Virtual Boy’s launch) despite nothing materialising until many years later [9].
-The reason was simple: the Japanese found unfeasible ARM’s code density and the need for 32 data wires (something the Virtual Boy’s CPU already managed to escape).
-Nevertheless, ARM’s new CPU designer - Dave Jaggar - quickly answered with the ARM7TDMI, a new CPU that focused on maximising performance under power and storage constraints.
-This was a turning point for ARM, as this new product not only pleased Nintendo, but also got the attention of Texas Instruments, Nokia and the rest of the competitors in the cellphone arena.
+Both companies had been in discussions since 1994 (a year before the Virtual Boy’s launch) despite nothing materialising until many years later [9].
+The reason was simple: the Japanese found ARM’s code density and the need for 32 data wires unfeasible (something the Virtual Boy’s CPU had already managed to escape).
+Nevertheless, ARM’s new CPU designer - Dave Jaggar - quickly answered with the ARM7TDMI, a new design that focused on maximising performance under power and storage constraints.
+This marked a turning point for ARM, as this new product not only pleased Nintendo, but also got the attention of Texas Instruments, Nokia, and other competitors in the cellphone arena.

 Unsurprisingly, when Nintendo started working on the successor of the Game Boy Color, their CPU pick became the ARM7TDMI.